e-sushi/figures/docs/suugu.md

 operator   | symbol that represents an operation on one or many expressions
 statement  | collection of expressions without an explicit equals expression
 equation   | collection of expressions with    an explicit equals expression
+element    | collection of tokens as input to an expression with position/size in the canvas graph      | graphing grid with a local camera, position/size in the canvas, and an equation to draw workspace  | region of the canvas in which all variables are shared canvas     | the world which contains all workspaces
 </div>

 [//]: # (///////////////////////////////////////////////////////////////////////////////////////// Input)
 ## Input
 ### Methods for inputting math
+##### types.h, canvas.h, canvas.cpp
 <div class="indent">
 <details class="container"> <summary>todos</summary>